Jash-2000/Machine-Learning-Projects/README.md

   * **__Analysing Compressive strength of Concrete using Yellowbrick__** : Used simple regression analysis to predict the compressive strength of concrete using available dataset on kaggle.

-  * **__Developing ANN from scratch to perform Stock Price Prediction__** : Used a custom built vanilla Artificial Nueral Network using numpy and used that to predict the Stock Prices in real time.
+  * **__Developing ANN from scratch to perform Stock Price Prediction__** : Used a custom built vanilla Artificial Nueral Network using sklearn and used that to predict the Stock Prices in real time.

   * **__MNIST Flask application__** : Using ML and DL methods on MNIST handwritten number's dataset and create a web app for the same.